zsiller38/CircuitPython/README.md

 No wiring required

 ### Reflection
 This projects hardest component was linking my github repository and vs code.
 Once that was completed it was very easy to use VS code and upload changes to github.
-I already enjoy circuit python far more than c++. learning the new language should not be hard because it is way for intuitive that c++.
+I already enjoy circuit python far more than c++.
+Learning the new language should not be hard because it is way for intuitive that c++.

 ## CircuitPython_Servo

 ### Description & Code
-I made a servo turn with circuit python and an adafruit
+I encorperated principles from my button servo from c++ into circuit python to make a servo turn 2 different directions when buttons were pressed.
+This was done using a basic else if statement and reading buttons states.
 ```python
 # Zachary Siller
 # 9/29/2022